-Document type: OGC® Engineering Report
+Document type: Public Engineering Report

 Document subtype: NA

-Document stage: Not approved for public release
+Document stage: Approved for public release

 Document language: English

 This document is not an OGC Standard.
 This document presents a discussion of technology issues considered in an initiative of the OGC Interoperability Program.
 This document does not represent an official position of the OGC.
 It is subject to change without notice and may not be referred to as an OGC Standard.
 However, the discussions in this document could very well lead to the definition of an OGC Standard.
+Recipients of this document are invited to submit, with their comments, notification of any relevant patent rights of which they are aware and to provide supporting documentation.

 License Agreement